dbcli/pgcli/README.rst

 - Pure Python.
 - Syntax highlighting of the input while typing.
 (For instance, with a Pygments lexer.)
-- Multiline input editing
+- Multiline input editing.
-- Advanced code completion
+- Advanced code completion.
-- Both Emacs and Vi keybindings (Similar to readline)
+- Both Emacs and Vi keybindings.
+(Similar to readline.)
-- Reverse and forward incremental search
+- Reverse and forward incremental search.
-- Both Python 3 and Python 2.7 support
+- Both Python 3 and Python 2.7 support.
 - Works well with Unicode double width characters.
 (Chinese input.)
+- No global state.
 - Code written with love.